The Glacier Express Train (or Gletscherexpress in German) is considered one of the most scenic Swiss Railway journeys in the country.

 - You will receive half-price tickets on the Glacier Express if you hold a Swiss Half Fare Card – click here to buy the Half Fare Card.

-- If a child is travelling with a parent and they hold the Junior Card or Family Card, they will travel for free.
+- If a child is traveling with a parent and they hold the Junior Card or Swiss Family Card, they will travel for free.

 Please note that regardless of the pass you hold (including children), seat reservations are mandatory – see below.

-If you don’t already hold a Swiss Travel Pass (you can buy one here) or don’t intend to buy one, you can purchase tickets for the Glacier Express online.
-Click here to buy your ticket.
+If you don’t already hold a Swiss Travel Pass (you can buy one here) or don’t intend to buy one, you can purchase tickets and seat reservations for the Glacier Express here.

-Unlike most other Swiss trains, all passengers (including children) must make a seat reservation in advance for the Glacier Express.
-Seat reservations start at 23 CHF for 2nd class in low season, right up to 43 CHF for 1st class in peak season.
+Unlike most other Swiss trains, all passengers (including children) must make a seat reservation in advance for the Glacier Express, regardless of whether they purchase an individual train ticket for the journey or hold a rail pass.

 The only exception to seat reservations is for children under 6 travelling in 1st or 2nd Class that don’t require their own seat.